Bounded Geometries on Hybrid Landau-Ginzburg models of Calabi-Yau complete intersections and $L^2$-Hodge Theory: Introduction

 We provide a detailed computation of the cohomology $H(PV(X_{CY}),\overline{\partial}_W)$ in Theorem \ref{Main1}, and show that this cohomology is isomorphic to that of the smooth complete intersection $V(\ud{W})$.
 In Section \ref{section4}, we prove the following theorem. \begin{theorem} For each $j=-(n-r-1),\ldots,n-r-1$, there is an isomorphism between vector spaces,

 Consequently, we have an induced isomorphism

 \end{theorem} Our calculation relies on the computation of the cohomology of the complex $((\Omega^\bullet_{\bC[\ud{x},\ud{p}]/\bC})_{0},dW)$, which is a Koszul-type sequence; this was done by Alan Adolphson and Steven Sperber in \cite{AS}.
-We need to relate computations of the cohomology in smooth (analytic) setting to those in algebraic setting.
-Although the cohomology group $H^\bullet (PV(X_{CY}),\overline{\partial}_W)$ is defined in the smooth setting, we will show that it is possible to compute it using algebraic methods once we prove that the cohomology group $H^p(H^q(X_{CY},\Omega_{X_{CY}}^\bullet),dW)$ is finite dimensional in algebraic setting.
+It is highly nontrivial to relate the computations of cohomology in the smooth (analytic) setting to those in the algebraic setting Although the cohomology group $H^\bullet (PV(X_{CY}),\overline{\partial}_W)$ is defined in the smooth setting, we will show that it is possible to compute it using algebraic methods once we prove that the cohomology group $H^p(H^q(X_{CY},\Omega_{X_{CY}}^\bullet),dW)$ is finite dimensional in the algebraic setting.
 Theorems \ref{Main1} and \ref{Main2} imply the following corollary. \begin{corollary} There is a $L^2$-Hodge theoretic construction of a Frobenius manifold structure on the total cohomology group $H(V(\ud{W});\bC)$ of the smooth Calabi-Yau complete intersection $V(\ud{W})$. \end{corollary}

-There is another known construction of a Frobenius manifold structure on $H(V(\ud{W});\bC)$ due to Barranikov-Kontsevich \cite{BK}.
-When $r=1$, we proved in \cite{Paper1} the corollary above based on the method of the crepant resolution in \cite[Section 2.4.2]{LW}.
-Moreover, we provided a precise comparison of the two Frobenius algebra structures in the case $r=1$ in \cite{Paper1}; if $r > 1$, then we do not have a comparison result for technical reasons (see Remark \ref{compare} for more details).
+There is another known construction of a Frobenius manifold structure on $H(V(\ud{W});\bC)$ due to Barannikov-Kontsevich \cite{BK}.
+In the case where $r=1$, we proved the above corollary in \cite{Paper1} based on the method of the crepant resolution in \cite[Section 2.4.2]{LW}.
+Moreover, we provided a precise comparison of the two Frobenius algebra structures in the case $r=1$ in \cite{Paper1}; if $r > 1$, then a direct comparison result remains elusive due to technical obstructions (see Remark \ref{compare} for more details).

 \textbf{Structure of the paper:} We briefly explain the structure of the paper.
 In Section \ref{section2.1}, we explain the hybrid Landau-Ginzburg model $(X_{CY}, W)$ associated with a given smooth projective complete intersection variety $V(\ud W)$.
-In Section \ref{section2.2}, we briefly review Li-Wen's $L^2$-Hodge theory \cite{LW} of Landau-Ginzburg models.
+In Section \ref{section2.2}, we briefly review Li-Wen's $L^2$-Hodge theory \cite{LW} for Landau-Ginzburg models.